antirez/gguf-tools/README.md

 shows detailed info about the GGUF file.
 This will include all the key-value pairs, including arrays, and detailed tensors informations.
 Tensor offsets will be relative to the start *of the file* (so they are actually absolute offsets), not the start of the data section like in the GGUF format.

+    gguf-tools compare file1.gguf file2.gguf

+For each matching tensor (same name and parameters count) compute the average weights difference.
+This is useful to see if a model is a finetune of another model, how much it was finetuned, which layers were frozen while finetuning and so forth.
+Note that becasue of quantization, even tensors that are functionally equivalent may have some small average difference.

+    gguf-tools inspect-tensor file.gguf tensor.name [count]

+Show all (if count is not specified, otherwise only the first _count_) weights values of the specified tensor.
+This is useful for low level stuff, like checking if quantization is working as expected, see the introduced error, model fingerprinting and so forth.

     gguf-tools split-mixtral 65230776370407150546470161412165 mixtral.gguf out.gguf

 Extracts a 7B model `out.gguf` from Mixtral 7B MoE using the specified MoE ID for each layer (there are 32 digits in the sequence 652...).